statengeneraal/laws-markdown/verdrag/agreement/between/the/government/of/the/kingdom/of/the/netherlands/and/the/etc/BWBV0006192/README.md

 4. Ad Article 7 It is understood that in the case of profits from survey, supply, installation or construction activities, only so much of these profits shall be attributable to a permanent establishment as results from the functions performed, assets used and risks assumed at or through the permanent establishment.

-5. Ad Article 8 The provisions of Article 8 of this Agreement shall not affect the provisions of [Article 8 of the Agreement between the Government of the Kingdom of the Netherlands and the Government of the People’s Republic of China relating to maritime shipping](../../../../../../../../../../../../../../../verdrag/overeenkomst/tussen/de/regering/van/het/koninkrijk/der/nederlanden/en/de/etc/BWBV0003818/README.md), signed at Beijing on 14 August 1975, nor the provisions of paragraph 2 of Article 10 of the Agreement between the Government of the Kingdom of the Netherlands and the Government of the People’s Republic of China relating to civil air transport, signed at Beijing on 20 January 1979, nor the provisions of the [letters exchanged on 14 December 2004 and 21 December 2004 between the Embassy of the Kingdom of the Netherlands and the State Administration of Taxation of the People’s Republic of China relating to the reciprocal exemption from taxation on revenue arising from international transportation by air transport enterprises](../../../../../../../../../../../../../../../verdrag/briefwisseling/houdende/een/verdrag/tussen/de/regering/van/het/koninkrijk/etc/BWBV0001696/README.md).
+5. Ad Article 8 The provisions of Article 8 of this Agreement shall not affect the provisions of Article 8 of the Agreement between the Government of the Kingdom of the Netherlands and the Government of the People’s Republic of China relating to maritime shipping, signed at Beijing on 14 August 1975, nor the provisions of paragraph 2 of Article 10 of the Agreement between the Government of the Kingdom of the Netherlands and the Government of the People’s Republic of China relating to civil air transport, signed at Beijing on 20 January 1979, nor the provisions of the letters exchanged on 14 December 2004 and 21 December 2004 between the Embassy of the Kingdom of the Netherlands and the State Administration of Taxation of the People’s Republic of China relating to the reciprocal exemption from taxation on revenue arising from international transportation by air transport enterprises.
 IN WITNESS WHEREOF the undersigned, duly authorized thereto, have signed this Protocol.
 DONE at Beijing, on the 31<sup>st</sup> day of May, 2013, in duplicate in the Netherlands, Chinese and English languages, all texts being equally authentic.
 In case of divergence in interpretation, the English text shall prevail.  *For the Government of the Kingdom of the Netherlands,*  F.H.H.
 WEEKERS  *For the Government of the People’s Republic of China,*  WANG LI

 ####Verdrag tussen de Regering van het Koninkrijk der Nederlanden en de Regering van de Volksrepubliek China tot het vermijden van dubbele belasting en het voorkomen van het ontgaan van belasting met betrekking tot belastingen naar het inkomen

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-08-2014

 De Regering van het Koninkrijk der Nederlanden en de Regering van de Volksrepubliek China, Geleid door de wens een verdrag te sluiten tot het vermijden van dubbele belasting en het voorkomen van het ontgaan van belasting met betrekking tot belastingen naar het inkomen,   Zijn het volgende overeengekomen: